-Purchase a $15 combination permit to enjoy the full experience of the mine.
+Purchase a $15 combination permit to enjoy the full experience of gem mining in NC.
 With this permit you can sluice, creek and even dig in the designated areas of the mine.
 You can rent digging tools for $2 plus a $10 refundable deposit.
 All gems and minerals that you find are yours to keep.

 Emerald Hollow Mines also has a complete lapidary shop that will cut your gemstones and even place them in jewelry for you.